 Spring is here and it is time to open your pool!
 Especially if the weather is going to co-operate.
 We are having a nice warm swimmable spring.
 Let’s hope it stays that way!

-Here are the top ten list of things you need to do to get your pool in swimming shape.
+Here is the top ten list of things you need to do to get your pool in swimming shape.

 1. Check and Clean the Cover.